M-Endymion/arr-patched-scripts/README.md

 Lidarr patch inspiration from Kickala/kickarr

-Radarr patch created and maintained by M-Endymion
+Radarr / Sonarr patch created and maintained by M-Endymion

 ⭐ Feel free to star this repo if it helped you!